flo-bit/roomy-worlds/README.md

 - Sometimes after fresh load of an existing world, items are not visible until you place one more item.

-- Safari (mac and iOS) is currently not supported.

 ## Development

 Clone repo and run: